 Once they’re out of the formal onboarding process, they’ll be in their new roles full time and (most likely) anxious to start contributing.
 Don’t forget about these important tasks:

 - Make sure the HR professionals that manage onboarding have a plan in place to connect new hires to their team

 - If you use any type of employee onboarding software or check-in tools, ensure that they're connected with their teams so that nothing slips through the cracks.

 - Touch base with their new manager to make sure they’ve had a chance to meet with their new hire one-on-one and have everything they need to do their jobs.

 Support doesn't stop once the new employee is in their role and out of training.
 It's important to provide multiple ways for them to connect with and receive support from HR, management, and other teams.
 The most successful employees are ones that are able to work with their leaders, their colleagues, and cross-functionally with equal ease.

 BetterUp members who have access to their coaches through this process benefit from an additional touchpoint, easing the transition from new hire to seasoned leader.
 Coaching builds self-awareness and provides consistent feedback, making it more likely that employees will do the critical reflection needed to navigate difficult conversations and develop the skills needed to succeed.

 Your onboarding process starts well before your employee walks in the door.
 The interview process is a courtship, and both parties are on their best behavior.
 But once the letter is signed, each party has made a promise to each other.
 Your employee onboarding process is your first opportunity to deliver on this promise.

-When your team is in need and you needed them yesterday, it can be hard to defer the contributions of your new hire for a few more days for onboarding.
-However, it is a case of going slow to go fast.
-The way you set them up, from the first day through the first year, makes the difference in their long term success at your company.
+When your team is in need and you needed them yesterday, it can be hard to defer the contributions of your new hire for onboarding.
+However, it is a case of going slow to go fast later.
+The way you set them up, from the first day through the first year, makes a difference in their long-term success at your company.
 Do it well, and you both will benefit.